CAF Combat Boot Lacing

 • Continue up the boot, alternating the crossovers so that the blue end always ends up on top.

-1 For the left boot, the blue end – which started at bottom-left – is always on top.
+• Variation 1 is for the left boot and has the blue end – which started at bottom-left – always on top.

-2 For the right boot, the yellow end – which started at bottom-right – is always on top.
+• Variation 2 is for the right boot and has the yellow end – which started at bottom-right – always on top.

 Easier to loosen